CIBS Ambassador Program

 - Global Business Brigades (Panama), Southern Africa Winter Faculty-led, Internships (Argentina & Spain)

 Howdy!
-My name is Maureen McClellan and I am a super senior marketing major from Katy, TX.
+My name is Maureen McClellan and I am a MS-HRM student from Katy, TX.
 My love for traveling began when I was a baby – I first left the country when I was only six months old.
 Discovering and understanding different cultures has become my passion; to date I have visited 27 countries.
 Texas A&M has provided me with the opportunity to travel to 3 different continents during my time here and has given me the chance to study, work, and live abroad.
 As a freshman, I had my first international experience through CIBS.
 I went to Panama for a week to apply what I had learned in my business classes by teaching local people in indigenous communities about micro-finance and serving as a consultant to small businesses.
 The following year I participated in a faculty-led program to South Africa and Swaziland to learn about non-profits and entrepreneurship.
-I spend half of my junior year in Spain for an internship with the government and was in Argentina for two months interning for a private oil company.
+I spent half of my junior year in Spain for an internship with the government and was in Argentina for two months before my last year of undergrad, interning for a private oil company.
 International experiences have shaped my time here at A&M and have had an enormous impact on my education.
-What I have gained from these trips has not only reinforced everything I have learned in the classroom, but also taught me things you can’t learn from a text.
+What I have gained from these trips has not only reinforced everything I have learned in the classroom, but also taught me things you can’t learn from a textbook.
 I am a better global citizen in this world because of the opportunities offered to me by CIBS and A&M.

 Monica Swei ’20